 “Because it’s new, there is no one in the immediate area that has the equipment you need for the foamed asphalt,” says Bitsko.
 “The commission was a little bit concerned about seeing the cost savings some of the other jurisdictions saw due to the mobilization of contractors from farther away.”

 “The foamed asphalt low bid was $1.1 million and the conventional was $2.8 million,” says Bitsko.
 “You save $1.7 million on the project versus doing it conventionally.
-That’s a 60% reduction in construction costs.”
+That’s a 60 percent reduction in construction costs.”

 Paving the way

-Since this process is so new to the region, Cherry Weber was left with many questions on how to proceed.
+Since this process is so new, Cherry Weber was left with many questions on how to proceed.
 “The challenges on this job were two-fold,” says Bitsko.
 “First, how do you design it?
 And then, how do you develop construction specifications for it?
-The DRJTBC follows either NJDOT or PennDOT design and construction requirements, and neither state had any guidance whatsoever on foamed asphalt recycling at the time.”
+The DRJTBC follows either NJDOT or PennDOT design and construction requirements and neither NJDOT nor PennDOT at the time had any guidance whatsoever on foamed asphalt recycling.”

 Next, Cherry Weber had to develop the construction specifications.
 “What do you do?
 How do you check it?
 What are the tolerances?
-That part was really open to us,” says Bitsko.
+That part was pretty much wide open to us,” says Bitsko.

 Luckily, they had a friend in the business who could help.
 Bitsko says the Alaska DOT uses foamed asphalt almost exclusively on their road and airport projects.
 “We were coordinating with them once a week to figure out what worked,” Bitsko laughs.
 “We ended up using their construction specifications for foamed asphalt, modified for this job.
-That was the real challenge to it, trying to weave a coherent construction specification for this job.”
+That was the real challenge to it, trying to pull bits and pieces and get the research from CalTrans and different jurisdictions that did this and try to weave them into coherent construction specifications for this job.”

 One of the most important factors to choosing this method was the amount of truck traffic the foamed asphalt paving train would save.
 “New Hope is a very tourist friendly area,” says Bitsko.
 “Work was being done during the summer, the peak of their busy season.
 We knew this method would reduce truck traffic significantly.”